top of page

 1. PIHKAL: A Chemical Love Story (Alexander & Ann Shulgin)

 PIHKAL (Phenethylamines I Have Known and Loved) is part memoir, part chemistry manual.
-Alexander Shulgin—chemist and psychedelic alchemist—shares his journey of synthesizing new compounds, while his partner Ann offers intimate storytelling about their lives and relationship.
+Alexander Shulgin—chemist and psychedelic alchemist—shares his journey of synthesizing new compounds.
+His partner Ann offers intimate storytelling about their lives and relationship.
 It’s both romantic and technical, a mix of lab notes and human vulnerability.

-Why read it: It’s a rare glimpse into how scientific exploration, love, and curiosity can intertwine, and it laid groundwork for much of modern psychedelic chemistry.
+Why read it: It’s a rare glimpse into how scientific exploration, love, and curiosity can intertwine.
+This book laid the groundwork for much of modern psychedelic chemistry.

 PIHKAL (and its companion TIHKAL) are unusually expensive compared to other books, and there are a few reasons behind that: